 Leaving bicycles in public spaces is prohibited

-Leaving your bicycle in a public place in Kyoto, like along a street or in a park, puts it at risk of removal.
-Removed bikes are taken to storage centers; to get an impounded bike back, you'll need a photo ID and 3,500 yen in payment.
+Leaving your bicycle in a public place in Kyoto, like along a street or in a park, is considered "abandoning" it and makes it subject to removal, regardless of how long it is left there.
+To get a removed bike back, you will need to show a photo ID at a storage center and pay a 3,500-yen removal fee.

 You can also check the following website for information on bicycle parking areas.